 Hwang (2006) developed a cultural adaptation framework for behavioral health interventions for Asian Americans based on principles guiding the adaptation of CBT for Chinese Americans.
 This framework, known as the Psychotherapy Adaptation and Modification Framework (PAMF), includes six therapeutic domains further classified into 25 therapeutic principles and rationales.
 This framework is a theoretically driven, top-down approach that emphasizes strengthening of the client-therapist relationship and understanding cultural notions of self and mental illness as integral to treatment.
 The researcher took this framework a step further to integrate a community-based, bottom-up approach, which includes soliciting feedback from clinicians, experts, community members, and clients.
 This framework is the Formative Method for Adapting Psychotherapy Framework (FMAP) and includes five phases.
-"These phases include (a) generating knowledge and collaborating with stakeholders, (b) integrating generated information with theory and empirical and clinical knowledge, (c) reviewing the initially culturally adapted clinical intervention with stakeholders and revising the culturally adapted intervention, (d) testing the culturally adapted intervention" (Hwang, 2009, p.
+"These phases include (a) generating knowledge and collaborating with stakeholders, (b) integrating generated information with theory and empirical and clinical knowledge, (c) reviewing the initially culturally adapted clinical intervention, and (e) finalizing the culturally adapted intervention" (Hwang, 2009, p.
 1).